dogweather/forkful/content/en/python/testing-and-debugging/writing-tests.md

   \ the correctness of your code.
 Programmers do this to ensure that their functions\u2026"
 lastmod: '2024-03-13T22:44:59.711376-06:00'
 model: gpt-4-0125-preview
-summary: "Writing tests in Python involves creating automated scripts to validate\
-  \ the correctness of your code.
-Programmers do this to ensure that their functions\u2026"
+summary: Writing tests in Python involves creating automated scripts to validate the correctness of your code.
 title: Writing tests
 weight: 36
 ---